IK Sirius Fotboll: The first spell in Superettan

-The Kim Bergstrand era
+Promotion to Allsvenskan with Kim Bergstrand and Thomas Lagerlöf (2012–2018)

 On 17 November 2012 the club announced that the ex-Brommapojkarna manager Kim Bergstrand had been appointed as the new head coach.
 Soon thereafter Thomas Lagerlöf (ex-Väsby) was appointed as assistant manager.

 In 2012 the team were once again the favourites to win the Division 1 Norra, and led the league by five points with three games left.
 A 0–1 home defeat to Vasalund and a 1–0 away win at Enköping set the team up for an all-decisive match against second-placed Östersunds FK.
 Sirius needed a draw to win the league, but lost at home 0–1 and ended up third, also behind BK Forward.

 The 2013 season began with an unexpected success in the Swedish Cup, as Sirius defeated reigning Swedish champions IF Elfsborg to win their group and advance to the quarterfinals, where they were knocked out away to Öster, 1–2.
 The team had been bolstered by the signing of several experienced players, including former Djurgården, Molde and Sweden midfielder Johan Arneng.
 This time all the pieces fell into place as the team won the Division 1 Norra handily, securing promotion to Superettan with five games still in hand, and ending the season undefeated.

 The 2014 season again began with Cup success, as Allsvenskan teams Djurgården and Halmstad were dispatched in the group stages, setting up a quarterfinal with IFK Göteborg.
 At Ullevi, Moses Ogbu's 29th-minute header gave Sirius the win.
-In front of a sold-out Studenternas, Sirius faced Elfsborg in the semifinal.
+In front of a sold-out Studenternas, Sirius faced Elfsborg in the semi-final.
 This time, Elfsborg got their revenge for last year's defeat, winning 4–1.

 The 2014 Superettan season began well for Sirius, with a 5–1 win away to former Allsvenskan outfit Syrianska.
 Two somewhat surprising home defeats to Huskvarna and Varberg followed, and the team settled into a habit of playing well away but struggling at home.
 In the end, however, Sirius enjoyed a successful return to Superettan, finishing in sixth place, after a season that included wins against both the two directly promoted teams, Hammarby and GIF Sundsvall.

-Promotion to Allsvenskan
+On 24 October 2016, Sirius defeated Halmstads BK 1–0 to gain promotion to the Allsvenskan for the first time in 42 years (since the 1974 season).

-On 24 October 2016, Sirius defeated Halmstads BK 1–0 to gain promotion to the Allsvenskan for the first time in 42 years (since the 1973–74 season).
+After the 2018 season, Bergstrand and Lagerlöf left to join Djurgården.